 "An international tour de force” (Bethlehem Morning Call) from Israel, Palestine, Argentina and the USA, the Guy Mendilow Ensemble operates on the notion that incredible stories and emotionally sweeping experiences can do far more than just entertain.
-They can spark the fascination that leads to discovery.
+They can spark resonance, fascination and motivation to care beyond our day-to-day.
 With this premise in mind, the Guy Mendilow Ensemble combines world-class musicianship with cinematic storytelling in shows that “explode with artistry, refinement, and excitement” (Hebrew Union College), conjuring voices lost to war and upheaval, whisking audiences to distant times and picturesque places and, ultimately, inspiring the motivation to explore lesser known cultures and histories.

 The Guy Mendilow Ensemble tours four shows: Tales from the Forgotten Kingdom; Three Sides to Every Story (ft.
 Philadelphia Girls Choir); Heart of the Holidays — A Global Celebration in Song; and Around the World in Song family concerts.
 Highly skilled educators, the ensemble specializes in community engagement including tailor-made residencies, choral/string collaborations and a breadth of interactive workshops.
 The Ensemble is an artist-in-residence with Celebrity Series of Boston's Arts for All since 2014.